 WHAT YOU SHOULD KNOW:

-Pancreatic cancer starts in the pancreas, an organ located just behind the stomach.
-The pancreas helps digest food by making digestive enzymes.
-The pancreas also makes hormones, such as insulin, to help to balance blood sugar levels.
+Pancreatic cancer is cancer that starts in the pancreas.
+The pancreas is located just behind the stomach.
+It helps digest food by making enzymes.
+The pancreas also makes hormones, such as insulin, to help balance blood sugar levels.

 AFTER YOU LEAVE:

 - Medicines may be given to decrease pain or other symptoms.
 You may also need insulin to control your blood sugar level.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.